Dealing with Work and Income

 How much you can get depends on which part of New Zealand you live in and on the size of your household.

-- If you’re a home-owner, the Accommodation Supplement can cover the weekly average of your accommodation costs over the last 12 months.
+- If you’re a home-owner, the Accommodation Supplement can cover some of the weekly average of your accommodation costs over the last 12 months.
 These include your mortgage, house insurance, repairs and maintenance and rates (though you are expected to apply for a rates rebate if one is available from your local council).

 Other help with your rent